-Borlenghi are a very thin bread, almost with the consistency of a crêpe.
+Borlenghi is a very thin bread, almost with the consistency of a crêpe.
 The dough is extremely simple, made of water, flour, 1 egg and salt.
 Served hot, folded in four the filled with the cunza, a sauce made with lard, garlic and rosemary.

-You can only eat borlenghi in a limited area of the Apennines mountains, precisely between the valleys over Modena, from Vignola to Zocca, where it was born (some says in the Neolithic era).
+You can only eat borlenghi in a limited area of the Apennines mountains, between the valleys over Modena, from Vignola to Zocca.

 Borlenghi is a social food for 3 reasons:

 Preparation of Borlenghi: cunza is put on borleghi with a brush

 The origins of Borlenghi